-I linked to a blog post of mine in that slide (and to other blog posts from SEO by the Sea and other sites, and to some patents as well in other slides) that describes a patent application that I looked at and wrote about back in 2004 that gave me a different perspective on the importance of geography in local search.
-I experimented with, and tried a number of things described in that patent filing, and they actually made a difference.
-With that success, I started looking at a number of other patents.
+I linked to a blog post of mine in that slide (and to other blog posts from SEO by the Sea and other sites, and some patents as well in other slides) that describes a patent application that I looked at and wrote about back in 2004 that gave me a different perspective on the importance of geography in local search.
+I experimented with and tried several things described in that patent filing, and they made a difference.
+With that success, I started looking at many other patents.

 While a good number of the new patents point to hardware including game controllers, desktop and network computer architecture, fiber optics networking, and so on, many also point to new approaches to search, including recently acquired patents from Xerox on scoring document quality.

 Representatives from Google have been repeatedly telling us that the company has been averaging about 500 new changes a year to its core search ranking algorithms as well over the past few years.

 One place where this has been increasingly visible is in Google’s ongoing redefinition of “relevance” and what it means to present relevant results to searchers.
 At one point, matching keywords in a query to pages on the Web that contained those keywords was what search engines specialized in.
 Google brought some advances to what earlier search engines such as AltaVista and Excite and Lycos were showing us by using link analysis methods like PageRank to try to show us the most important (or at least most popular) of those pages at the tops of results.